DerGuru/The-Resonant/New Chapters/04 - Part4/P4-06_Cultural_Exchange.md

 ﻿## Part 4 - We Are Family | Ch.
-06 - "Or because I'm broken enough to say yes"
+06 - Or because I'm broken enough to say yes

 They debated for hours after Yuki left.